ThinkDataEd/student/docs/unit1/lesson17.md

     100. <strong style="color: red;">conditional relative frequency (either by row or column)</strong>

 ###**Reflection**
-<strong style="color: red;"> Write a paragraph summarizing the most important things you learned in the last 2 lessons. </strong>
+<strong style="color: red;">What are the essential learnings you are taking away from this lesson?</strong>

 ###<p style="background: black; color: white; text-align: center;">**Homework & Next Day**</p>